UiTM Stadium

-Stadium UiTM is a stadium located at Shah Alam, Selangor, Malaysia.
+Stadium UiTM is a multi-purpose stadium located at Shah Alam, Selangor, Malaysia.
 Its capacity is 10,000.
 The stadium was built for Universiti Teknologi MARA and the UiTM Football Club.
-SPA FC and Selangor F.C. also had used the stadium as their interim home ground.
 It can also be used as a rugby pitch.
-Activities organized by the university are sometimes held in the stadium.

-UiTM Stadium has once hosted a Malaysia national football team match against Maldives, on 26 November 2009.
-Malaysia lost the match 0-1.
+UiTM Stadium hosted a Malaysia national football team match against Maldives, on 26 November 2009.
+Malaysia lost the match 0–1.